 The play was transferred to Broadway at the Eugene O’Neill Theatre in 1978, with previews beginning on 10 April, followed by a 13-performance run from April 12-22 in 1978.
 In the summer of 1979, Price performed it at the Tabor Opera House in Leadville, Colorado, on the same stage from which Wilde had spoken to local miners about art almost 100 years prior.

-Over the next two years, Vincent would go on to give 800 performances in 300 cities, both in the US and in Australia, which gave Price the chance to visit his third wife Coral Browne’s hometown in Melbourne, and also Perth on the West coast.
-Click on the photo below to hear a 22 second TV ad about Vincent’s Australian tour.
+Over the next few years, Vincent would go on to give 800 performances in 300 cities, both in the US and in Australia, which gave Price the chance to visit his third wife Coral Browne’s hometown in Melbourne and also Perth on the West coast.
+Click on the photo below to hear a 22-second TV ad about Vincent’s Australian tour.

 LISTEN TO THE PLAY IN TWO PARTS